Attention#

 \[\begin{split} \mathbf{K}_{N \times d} = \begin{bmatrix} \mathbf{K}_1 \\ \mathbf{K}_2 \\ \vdots \\ \mathbf{K}_N \end{bmatrix} \end{split}\]

-where \(N\) is the number of valid moving-window samples extracted from Well 1, and each \(\mathbf{K}_k\) is a row vector that represents a stored local geological pattern in the memory bank.
+where \(N\) is the number of valid moving-window samples extracted from Well 1, and each \(\mathbf{K}_k\) is a row vector that represents a stored local geological analog in the reference (memory) well.
 For example, a single key vector centered at location \(i\) with a window size of \(d=3\) is:

 \[ \mathbf{K}_i = \begin{bmatrix} \phi_{i-1} & \phi_i & \phi_{i+1} \end{bmatrix} \]